slowsigma/Nysa/README.md

 * Apply - `Func<E<Func<T, R>>, E<T>, Func<E<R>>>`
 * Apply - `Func<E<Func<T1, T2, TR>>, E<T1>, E<Func<T2, TR>>>`

-## Nysa.Data.SqlClient
-This is a C# library to make getting data from SQL Server more functional.

 ## Nysa.Parse
-This is a C# library that wraps an implementation of the Earley parsing algorithm in a largely function and fluent API.
+This is a class library that wraps an implementation of the Earley parsing algorithm in a largely function and fluent API.

+## Nysa.Text.TSql
+This is a class library that makes handling TSql text easier.
+It contains extension methods for splitting TSql text into tokens, lines, and batches.